 WHAT: Annual Parish Christmas Giving Tree Outreach Project

-WHERE: Drop off gifts at our Church front lobby under the Christmas Tree by the end of Liturgy on Sunday, December 20
+WHERE: Drop off gift cards at our Church front lobby under the Christmas Tree by the end of Liturgy on Sunday, December 19th

-CLICK HERE or the image below to reserve your gift to from the Giving Tree:
+CLICK HERE to reserve your gift for the Giving Tree

 About The Home: